nkabrown/bundle/archive/javascript/javascript-thoughts.md

 # + Operator

 Why is the `+` operator both the addition operation and string concatenation?
 It's because the definition of a natural number is a string of ones.
 The sum of numbers `n` and `m` is the combination of the strings of ones.
 1111 + 111 = 1111111 Addition is the concatenation of two strings of ones.

+# Template Literals

+Template literals are a string literal value that allows multiple lines and for interpolation.
+Interpolation is the ability to insert the values of expressions into a string.